 Another energy-saving idea is lighting systems that dim or turn off when there is sufficient daylight for working in the space.
 This strategy combined with cooler types of lighting produce less heat waste and reduce the cooling load on your HVAC system.

-2. HVAC system design and sizing
+2. Size your HVAC system correctly

 Calculating loads for HVAC system design must take into consideration all your energy efficiency design features in order to avoid installing an oversized HVAC system.

 If you’re not an HVAC expert, here’s something you may not realize: bigger is not better when it comes to HVAC system design.
 Installing air conditioning equipment that’s oversized for the required load of your space will produce inadequate comfort conditions.
 Here’s what happens: the system is constantly turning on and off, and never runs long enough to remove humidity.
 So your space is clammy and riddled with hot and cold spots.

 To properly calculate load requirements in planning your HVAC system design, it’s essential to consider more than square footage.
 Computer simulation tools are necessary to account for building materials used, daylight, lighting design, and space activity patterns that impact heating and cooling loads.
 This is one reason it’s essential that the design team consults with HVAC experts early in the design process.

 3. Create zones

 For better energy efficiency as well as comfort, your HVAC system design should include multiple independently-controlled zones within the space.
 That’s because, even in an open office, different areas have different requirements to remain consistently comfortable.
 For example: